 Assessing people's needs and choices; delivering care in line with standards, guidance and the law

-- People's individual needs had been assessed before they moved in.
-Everyone using the service had lived there for many years. - Assessments of people's individual needs were detailed, expected outcomes were identified and care and support regularly reviewed.
+- People's individual needs had been assessed before they moved in. - Assessments of people's individual needs were detailed, expected outcomes were identified and care and support regularly reviewed.

 Staff support: induction, training, skills and experience